jisc-services/Public-Documentation/PublicationsRouter/api/v2/IncomingNotification.md

 {
 	"event": "<keyword for the kind of notification: acceptance, publication, etc.>", "provider": {
-		"agent": "<string defining the software/process which put the content here, provided by provider - is this useful?>", "ref": "<provider's globally unique reference for this research object>" },
+		"agent": "<string defining the software/process which put the content here, provided by provider>", "ref": "<provider's globally unique reference for this research object>" },
 	"content": {